Last Updated on

 Artist Blog Post Length

-I could go on and on with the studies that contradict each other, but I would rather share with you some important points that will help your posts be shared and read more.
+I could go on and on with the studies that contradict each other, but I would rather share with you some important points that will help your artist blog posts be shared and read more.
+After all, you are writing your artist blog posts to attract your target audience.

 How does Google determine what content should be ranked higher?

-How does Google know if the content is good quality or not?
+How does Google know if the content is of good quality or not?

 One way Google can determine if the content has great quality is the bounce rate of a site.